CESNET/metacentrum-user-docs/docs/software/search-soft/index.md

 ## Containers

-A minor part of software is prepared as Singularity containers.
+A part of software is prepared as Singularity containers.

-You can list them at
+You can list them from any frontend at `/cvmfs/singularity.metacentrum.cz/` directory - for respective subdirectories, see [description on this page](../../software/containers/#pre-built-singularity-images).

-    ls /cvmfs/singularity.metacentrum.cz/

 For instructions on container usage, see [the containers chapter](../../software/containers).